Unstructured-IO/unstructured-api/README.md

 #### Skip Table Extraction

 Currently, we provide support for enabling and disabling table extraction for file types other than PDF files.
 Set parameter `skip_infer_table_types` to specify the document types that you want to skip table extraction with.
 By default, we skip table extraction for PDFs and Images, which are `pdf`, `jpg` and `png`.
-Again, please note that table extraction only works with `hi_res` strategy For example, if you only want to skip table extraction for PDFs, you can run:
+Again, please note that table extraction only works with `hi_res` strategy.
+For example, if you only want to skip table extraction for PDFs, you can run:

 ```
  curl -X 'POST' \